Good Grief Guidance Program

 Join Us for Our Next Good Grief Group!

-Please contact us to join our next Good Grief Group which is scheduled to begin in the fall of 2018.
+Please contact us to join our next Good Grief Group.
 Visit our homepage for more information about this program and to reserve your seat.
 Mornings, afternoons, and evenings available.

 The Hero's Journey from Grief to Thriving